Neuroblastoma RAS viral oncogene homolog

 NRAS is an enzyme that in humans is encoded by the NRAS gene.
 It was discovered by a small team of researchers led by Robin Weiss at the Institute of Cancer Research in London.
 It was the third RAS gene to be discovered, and was named NRAS, for its initial identification in human neuroblastoma cells.

 Function

 The N-ras proto-oncogene is a member of the Ras gene family.
 It is mapped on chromosome 1, and it is activated in HL60, a promyelocytic leukemia line.
-The order of nearby genes is as follows: cen—CD2—NGFB—NRAS—tel.
+The order of nearby genes is as follows: centromere—CD2—NGFB—NRAS—tel.

 The mammalian Ras gene family consists of the Harvey and Kirsten Ras genes (HRAS and KRAS), an inactive pseudogene of each (c-Hras2 and c-Kras1) and the N-Ras gene.
 They differ significantly only in the C-terminal 40 amino acids.
 These Ras genes have GTP/GDP binding and GTPase activity, and their normal function may be as G-like regulatory proteins involved in the normal control of cell growth.